alexpulver/useful-stuff/README.md

 > A system is only evolvable if you can easily understand it and you can safely change it ([Rebecca Parsons](https://www.infoq.com/podcasts/evolutionary-architecture-evolution/))

-> AWS CDK allows you to code the application's architecture and logic side by side in the same language (Alex Pulver)
+> AWS CDK, Pulumi, Wing, etc. allow you to code the application's architecture, resources configuration and business logic side by side in the same language (Alex Pulver)

 ### Web application OIDC authentication flow approach
 Client-side design: